Area51 Project - Mike's 2006 Powertek REV:

 The chain case was serviced by removing the cover to inspect the chain and to see what gear set was inside.
 The stock 23/43 gearing was still in place and the fluid wasn't too neglected.
 I did find a cracked off cover bolt which was causing a small leak.
 This was easily removed with Vise Grips and a new bolt installed.
 This is why its very important to thoroughly check literally every bolt on a used sled when performing your first round of service work.

-When I reinstalled the freshly painted exhaust, I also installed new donut gaskets as the original gaskets were completely shot.
+When I reinstalled the freshly painted exhaust, I also installed new donut gaskets as the original ones were completely fried.

-On March 9th we headed to the Sooley cabin near Whitbourne for a late and albeit short annual cabin trip where I could do a shakedown run on Project REV to check out my repairs and squeak out any other issues which I could address over the summer.
+On March 9th we headed to the Sooley cabin near Whitbourne for a late and albeit short annual cabin trip.
+Even with low snow conditions I could do a shakedown run with Project REV to check out my repairs and seek out any further issues to be addressed over the summer.

 A 20cm snowfall before the trip was decimated by rain by the time we got to the cabin.
-Riding conditions were dreadful but with a few flurries we had enough to put around a little, and skim a lot or water!
+Riding conditions were dreadful but with a few flurries we had enough to putt around, and skim a lot of water!
 This 800 is a wheelie machine on water!

-Not surprisingly the motor did pop on this trip.
-It was making a weird noise but held in for the day Saturday before letting go riding open water!
-We towed it back and started making plans for repair.
+Not surprisingly the motor popped on this trip.
+It was making a weird noise since we first looked at it, but held on for the whole day Saturday before letting go skipping open water!
+We towed it back and formulated a plan for repair.

 With summer drawing to a close and winter around the corner, the first major issue to deal with was the blown motor.

 In October, Maffer and I got to work removing the engine.
-It was pretty straight forward, you need to remove the exhaust and Y-Pipe which was made much easier by using a metric Allen key socket with a ball end about 4" long.
-I picked up a set at princess auto that work on a 3/8" drive ratchet and they were extremely handy for this whole project.
+It was pretty straight forward, removing the exhaust Y-Pipe was made much easier by using a metric Allen key socket with a ball end about 4" long.
+I picked up a set at princess auto that fit a 3/8" drive ratchet and they were extremely handy for this whole project.

 We removed the electric starter and unbolted the recoil starter.
-We also removed the carbs, rave valves & reeds, although the motor will come out with these last two items attached.
+We also removed the carburetors, RAVE valves & reeds, although the motor can come out with these last two items still attached.

 Molten aluminum in the exhaust is usually a bad sign.

-With the carbs out of the way we disconnected the last few wires & lines, drained the coolant and the motor was ready to come out.
+We disconnected the last few wires & hoses, drained the coolant and the motor was finally ready to come out.
 I took a lot of pictures of the wire harness, vacuum lines for the DPM, and the cables which came in handy during reassembly.

 The engine compartment was extremely dirty, I couldn't wait to start cleaning it up!

-With the motor out of the sled I found a major problem, the lower case was split open.
-This meant I would need a replacement motor instead of a rebuild.
-The piston skirt on the mag side broke, some went out the exhaust, more down in the base.
-This jammed the crank which split the case.
+With the motor out of the sled I found a major problem, the connecting rod came out through the lower engine case.
+This meant I would need a replacement motor instead of just a rebuild.
+The piston skirt on the mag side let go, some went out the exhaust, more down in the base.
+This jammed the crank which in turn split the case.
 I sourced a donor motor in Carbonear and took a trip out over the highway to pick it up.
 The seller also threw in a good used stock muffler to replace the one I patched together last year.

-The donor motor was a year or two older so I had to swap the cylinder head, as my Powertek has a knock sensor that the replacement motor did not.
+The donor motor was a year older so I had to swap the cylinder head as my Powertek has a knock sensor the replacement motor did not.
 This was easily done, I cleaned the mating surface, washed it thoroughly and installed it according to my factory repair manual.
 While on the bench, I installed the motor mounting plate, RAVE valves, reeds and a pair of spark plugs.

 While the electric starter was off I replaced the bendix with an OEM kit from the dealer.
 The gear on my old bendix was chewed up.
 This was due to a weak return spring which allowed the gear to wander out and contact the ring gear on the primary clutch while riding, it was a common problem on these machines.